Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 It could not see or run the held out "acceptance tests" that are used later to see if the SWE Bench problem was correctly resolved.

-The benchmarking process was similar to a user employing aider like this:
+The benchmarking process was similar to how a developer might use aider to resolve a GitHub issue:

-- Launching aider in their repo with the command below, which tells aider to automatically proceed with every suggestion and use pytest to run tests.
+- They could launch aider in their repo with the command below, which tells aider they want to accept every suggestion and to use pytest to run tests.
   - `aider --yes --test-cmd pytest`
-- Pasting the URL of a GitHub issue into the chat.
-Aider will offer to pull in the URL's content.
+- Paste the URL or text of a GitHub issue into the chat.
+Aider will pull in the URL's content and then try and solve the issue.
 - If aider doesn't produce code that lints and tests clean, the user might decide to revert the changes and try again, maybe using aider with a different LLM this time.
 [Aider is tightly integrated with git](https://aider.chat/docs/faq.html#how-does-aider-use-git), so it's always easy to revert AI changes that don't pan out.